ZhuangLab/storm-analysis/sa_utilities/README.txt

    (tsf) format.
 Tagged spot file format files can then be rendered with programs such as Micro-Manager and ViSP (1).

+bin_to_PYME_h5r_format.py - Convert a .bin file to the PYME h5r format.
+These files can be rendered with the VisGUI program in PYME.

 read_tagged_spot_file.py - Read .tsf format file.
 This is useful mostly as a debugging aid to make sure that the .tsf file gotten written properly (1).